-April 28, 2006 - Five suspects, Muktar Said Ibrahim, Ramzi Mohammed, Yassin Omar, Manfo Asiedu, and Hussein Osman, appear via video link at the Central Criminal Court, all responding "not guilty" to the charges of murder, conspiracy, possession of explosives and conspiracy to cause explosions likely to endanger life and property.
+April 28, 2006 - Five suspects, Muktar Said Ibrahim, Ramzi Mohammed, Yassin Omar, Manfo Asiedu, and Hussein Osman, appear via video link at the Central Criminal Court, all pleading "not guilty" to the charges of murder, conspiracy, possession of explosives and conspiracy to cause explosions likely to endanger life and property.
 The indictment for the sixth defendant, Adel Yahya, is postponed until June.
 He is accused of conspiracy to cause explosions.

-February 2008 - Five men are convicted for assisting the would-be bombers and hiding information: Wahbi Mohammed (17 years), Siraj Yassin Abdullah Ali (12 years), Ismail Abdurahman (10 years), Abdul Waxid Sherif (10 years), Muhedin Ali (seven years).
+Wahbi Mohammed (17 years), Siraj Yassin Abdullah Ali (12 years), Ismail Abdurahman (10 years), Abdul Waxid Sherif (10 years), Muhedin Ali (seven years).

 2011 - Siraj Yassin Abdullah Ali and Ismail Abdurahman are freed early, Ali serving less than his reduced nine-year sentence and Abdurahman serving less than his reduced eight-year sentence.